A Communication-First Account of Explanation: A Communication-First Account

 \subsubsection{Production and Processing Costs}

 Part of what is interesting about explanations is that they must be constructed and interpreted by resource-limited agents \citep{Wimsatt,ylikoski2010DissectingExplanatoryPower,potochnik2017IdealizationAimsScience}.
 One can imagine several ways of incorporating such resource limitations.
 For instance, $S$ may be aware of the possibility that $L0$ could misinterpret a message, or indeed that $S$ herself may err in her production of the message.
-In this vein we may incorporate assumptions $S$ could make about the \emph{channel capacity} for messages from $S$ to $L0$ (see, e.g., \citealt{gibson2019efficiency}).
+In this vein, we could incorporate assumptions $S$ could make about the \emph{channel capacity} for messages from $S$ to $L0$ (see, e.g., \citealt{gibson2019efficiency}).

-An alternative, which we will adopt here, is that both production and processing of a message $m$ come with some measurable cost.
+An alternative, which we will adopt here for the sake of simplicity, is that both production and processing of a message $m$ come with some measurable cost.
 We put these two sources of cost together into a single function $\mathsf{Cost}$, assigning a scalar $\mathsf{Cost}(m)$ to each possible message $m$.
 Thereby incorporating costs, the speaker probabilities $P_{S}(m\:|\: \mathcal{M}, \mathbf{u})$ now become

 Our model thus assumes that the speaker and listener will produce and interpret each message correctly; they may just suffer cost in doing so, due to length, obscurity, complexity, etc.\footnote{The cost could also include politeness \citep{yoon2020polite, Chandra2024}.} This assumption could be dropped.